AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Orchestration].
 You can also consult the [!DNL Journey Orchestration] [Release Notes](../release-notes/release-notes.md).

+## September 2021

+* The following function pages have been updated: [sethours](../functions/functionsethours.md), [getListItem](../functions/functiongetlistitem.md), [inSegment](../functions/functioninsegment.md)

+* The following functions have been added: [filter](../functions/functionfilter.md), [intersect](../functions/functionintersect.md), [toDateOnly](../functions/functiontodateonly.md)

+* The dateOnly date type has been added in the expression editor documentation.
+[Read more](../expression/data-types.md)

+* Added details on custom action cache duration.
+[Read more](datasource/external-data-sources.md#section_wjp_nl5_nhb)

+* Added information on custom action default ports.
+[Read more](action/about-custom-action-configuration.md)

+* Added information on multiple business event use cases.
+[Read more](event/about-creating-business.md#multiple-business-events)

+* Added commonly used examples to query Journey Step Events in Data Lake.
+[Read more](reports/query-examples.md)

 ## August 2021

 * Updated the configuration procedure for custom actions with dynamic URL paths and dynamic headers.
 [Read more](../action/url-configuration.md)